Fudgedotdotdot/Fudgedotdotdot.github.io/posts/phishing_infrastructure/phishing_infra.md

-# Building phishing infrastructure with Terraform and Ansible
+# Building Phishing Infrastructure With Terraform and Ansible

 This is an article about building phishing or really any kind of pentest/red team infrastructure using Terraform and Ansible.
 We'll go over the architecture, Terraform setup and Ansible tasks that make it possible to build reliable and secure infrastructure.